 - “If you can’t play, someone is ready to take your place.”

 Words carry weight, and the gravitas of those phrases coming from a coach or other authority figure can have a devastating effect on a young player struggling to please his or her role models and mentors.

 Knowledge leads to concussion protocols changing

-Coaches, medical professionals and parents all must share the responsibility of recognizing the signs of concussion, treating these dangerous head injuries properly and protecting student athletes from further damage by prohibiting them them from returning to play too soon after a concussive blow.
+Coaches, medical professionals, and parents all must share the responsibility of recognizing the signs of concussion, treating these dangerous head injuries properly, and protecting student-athletes from further damage by prohibiting them from returning to play too soon after a concussive blow.